Do You Need Planning Permission for a Conservatory in the UK?

 Size limitation

 The conservatory should not surpass 50% of the total land area surrounding the original house.
-This means that if your property has a garden of 200 square metres, the conservatory’s footprint should not exceed 100 square metres.
+This means that if your property boundary is 200 square metres, the conservatory’s footprint should not exceed 100 square metres, as this would be more than half the size of the existing house boundary.

 Projection boundaries